Skip to content

 5) Your Social Life

-Assess your friends and colleagues and community social exchanges and the ways in which they enrich your life.
+Assess your friends, colleagues, and community social exchanges and how they enrich your life.

 a.
 How do they support you in your becoming?